 Re-trades can be frustrating, especially this late in the selling process of your business.
 They don’t have to be, though.
 You can prepare yourself long before you get to that point.
 You can take certain actions to avoid a re-trade or to prevent it from happening.
 If you find yourself in a re-trade situation, though, you still have options to protect yourself and minimize the damage.

 Like I always say, life is hard.
 Life is complicated.
 Business can be complicated.
-Re-trades can be frustrating to everyone involved, even the buyer.
+Re-trades in a business sale can be frustrating to everyone involved, even the buyer.
 Money doesn’t have to be this way.
 Let’s continue to make our lives, at least, financially simple.